cvelas31/data_engineer_resources/Cloud_Data_Warehouses/README.md

 Ok, maybe one single relational database won’t suffice

 ### Data warehouse
-The data warehouse is a system which includes the processes, the technologies and data representations that enables us tio support the analytical processes.
+The data warehouse is a system which includes the processes, the technologies and data representations that enables us to support the analytical processes.
 - A data warehouse is a copy of transactions data specifically structured for query and analysis.
-- A data warehouse is a subject orientedm, integrated, and time-variant collection of data in support of management decisions
+- A data warehouse is a subject oriented, integrated, and time-variant collection of data in support of management decisions
 - Is a system that retrieves and consolidates data periodically from the source systems into a dimensional or normalized data store.
-It usually keeps years of history and is queried for busjiness intelligence or other analytical activities.
+It usually keeps years of history and is queried for business intelligence or other analytical activities.
 It is typically updated in batches, not every time a transaction happens in the source system.

 #### Goals
 - Simple to understand